Natural or Engineered: Choosing the Right Stone

 • Durability

 Your realistic requirement of durability will depend on the frequency of use that you intend for your room.
 For a family of cooks, it is probably worth looking at a super durable engineered stone for a worktop.
 Your knives will need to be protected from the surface rather than the other way around.
 Hot pans and dishes can be placed directly on surfaces without impact, and these surfaces will take everything that you (and your teenagers) can throw at them.
 Or perhaps your situation is that of a more social kitchen.
 You want to benefit from the durability of stone but do not need it to be indestructible.
 In this case, natural stones are ideal.
-Once sealed, the surface can still withstand a lot of demand and if the use is light then there is no need for the longevity of the stone to be compromised.
+Once sealed, the surface can still withstand a lot of demand, and if the use is light, then there is no need for the longevity of the stone to be compromised.

 When you have considered these two factors when choosing stone, you should be on the right path to identifying your perfect material.
-At Zenstone we love a chance to discuss stone in more depth, so for more detailed guidance just call!

 Share this post